kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 This should call `add` on the initial value with the first element of the array, and then the result of that with the second element of the array, and so on until we reach the end, when we return the sum of the array.

 Implement your own version of `reduce`.

+## Daily Coding Problem: Problem #685 [Hard]

+This problem was asked by Facebook.

+Given a string and a set of delimiters, reverse the words in the string while maintaining the relative order of the delimiters.
+For example, given "hello/world:here", return "here/world:hello"

+Follow-up: Does your solution work for the following cases: "hello/world:here/", "hello//world:here"